These Italian beef braciole are deliciously fork tender and packed with a heavenly medley of flavors that will make your taste buds sing!

 Thank you to Honest Cooking and Parma Ham for sponsoring this post!

-Proscuitto is wonderfully versatile in entrees, appetizers and hors d’oeuvres.
-It’s featured in today’s dish, Braciole di Manzo, as a central part of the filling.
-It adds a flavor dimension to this traditional Italian dish that is out of this world delicious.
+Our braciole incorporate a variety of delicious ingredients including Proscuitto.
+It adds a flavor dimension to the braciole that is out of this world delicious.
 The flavor of the prosciuotto is not only infused into the slow-simmered beef, its flavor is melded into the tomato sauce which forms the base for the accompanying pasta dish.
-Though this dish is enjoyed throughout the year, it is especially befitting the holiday season.

 “Braciole” is the term used here among American Italians.
 This same dish in Italy is known as Involtini di Manzo, involtini meaning “little bundles,” the more accurate name for it.
 But we’ll refer to this dish by the name it’s more commonly known as over here in the U.S..
 While at first appearance this dish may look a little time-consuming, it really isn’t.
 The rolls can be made a day ahead and then simply browned and added to the sauce to simmer.
 And as for the 3 hours of slow simmering – it doesn’t need to be stirred, so you can let it do its thing undisturbed while you do yours.